Ehan1han/cs224r_deeprl_final/README.md

 - Memory is also cleared between batches and epochs
 - Each training function uses a try/except/finally pattern to ensure proper cleanup

+## Attention Mask Handling

+The pipeline implements sophisticated attention mask handling for proper training:

+1. **Prompt/Response Masks**:
+   - Binary masks distinguishing between prompt tokens (0) and response tokens (1)
+   - Created during dataset preparation based on message roles
+   - Ensures that loss is only calculated on response tokens

+2. **Padding Masks**:
+   - Identifies padding tokens to exclude them from loss calculation
+   - Works with standard padding token IDs (0, 1, -100)

+3. **Combined Masking**:
+   - The system combines attention masks, prompt/response masks, and padding masks
+   - Results in loss being calculated only on valid response tokens
+   - Improves training stability and performance

+## Dataset Filtering

+The pipeline automatically filters datasets to ensure high-quality training:

+- Removes examples with excessively long prompts (>70% of the maximum sequence length)
+- Preserves examples with adequate space for responses
+- Reports statistics on filtered examples
+- Enhances training stability by preventing truncation issues

 ## Individual Training Commands

 ### SFT Training